Download from the App Store HERE.

 Two-Tier System

 The department consists of 20 full-time and 8-10 part-time professional drivers.
-The Director is Timothy Nielsen, Administrative Assistant Deborah Ball, Dispatcher Melissa Wiess, and Mechanic Mark Kimball.
-Our fleet consists of 28 buses, 2 cars, and 4 vans along with maintenance trucks, vans, and various equipment.
+The Director is Tim Nielsen, the Administrative Assistants are Kathlene Kok and Aline Goossen, and the Mechanic is Mark Kimball.
+Our fleet consists of 28 buses, 2 cars, and 6 vans, along with maintenance trucks, vans, and various equipment.

 All drivers must have: